Branching (linguistics): Tree structures

 Left- and right-branching structures are illustrated with the trees that follow.
 Each example appears twice, once according to a constituency-based analysis associated with a phrase structure grammar and once according to a dependency-based analysis associated with a dependency grammar.
 The first group of trees illustrate left-branching:

 The upper row shows the constituency-based structures, and the lower row the dependency-based structures.
 In the constituency-based structures, left-branching is present (but not really visible) in so far as the non-head daughter is to the left of the head.
 In the corresponding dependency-based structures in the lower row, the left-branching is clear; the dependent appears to the left of its head, the branch extending down to the left.
 The following structures demonstrate right-branching:

 The upper row again shows the constituency-based structures, and the lower row the dependency-based structures.
 The constituency-based structures are right-branching insofar as the non-head daughter is to the right of the head.
 This right-branching is completely visible in the lower row of dependency-based structures, where the branch extends down to the right.
 The (c)-examples contain one instance of right-branching (the upper branch) and one instance of left-branching (the lower branch).
 The following trees illustrate phrases that combine both types of branching:

 The combination of left- and right-branching is now completely visible in both the constituency- and dependency-based trees.
 The head appears in a medial position, which means that the phrase combines both types of branching.
-Note that the (b)-trees also contain a PP phrase that is an instance of pure right-branching.
+Note that the (b)-trees also contain a prepositional phrase that is an instance of pure right-branching.